SRI-AIC/valet/docs/VRFrames.md

                employer=name,
                employee=name)
 ```
-because submatch selection is not limited to immediate submatches of a given match, but submatches of submatches, etc.
+because submatch selection is not limited to immediate submatches
+of a given match, but includes submatches of submatches, etc.

 But the above rule would find the `name` rule matches for both the hirer
 and the hiree (if both are mentioned), and associate _both_ matches with